-932 WHEREAS, Mr. Cullars was a person of magnanimous strengths with an unimpeachable

-- 933 reputation for integrity, intelligence, fairness, and kindness who brought joy and happiness - 934 to his many friends, neighbors, and family members; and - 935 WHEREAS, a dedicated community leader, Mr. Cullars served for many years on the - 936 Lincoln County Board of Education; and - 937 WHEREAS, it is abundantly fitting and proper that the extraordinary life of this - 938 distinguished Georgian be appropriately recognized by dedicating a road in his memory. - 939 PART LI - 940 WHEREAS, Mr. Otis A. Brumby, Jr., long-time publisher of the Marietta Daily Journal, - passed away at the age of 72; and - 942 WHEREAS, the Marietta resident, one of Cobb's best-known native sons, had a family - 943 pedigree that stretched back generations in the county, and he made a name for himself as - 944 a prominent businessman and journalist who grew a small local paper into a thriving - onglomerate during a time when Atlanta's suburbs were beginning to expand; and - 946 WHEREAS, he was a force in local politics as well, using his newspaper to promote his - 947 vision of progress in Marietta, Cobb County, and this state; and working behind the scenes, - 948 Mr. Brumby influenced decades of important decisions in Cobb County that drove residential - and commercial development and turned the county into a magnet for establishments of - 950 higher learning, such as Kennesaw State University; and - 951 WHEREAS, Mr. Brumby got his start in the newspaper business at the Marietta Daily - 952 Journal, working for his father and namesake as an assistant to the publisher in 1965 and - 953 becoming publisher years later, and in 1969 he started the Neighbor Group of weekly - 954 community newspapers, growing the company into a collection of 24 newspapers, two - magazines, six websites, and a weekly circulation of 375,000; and - 956 WHEREAS, former Governor Roy Barnes, another Cobb County luminary who appointed - 957 Mr. Brumby to the State Board of Education, stated, "Otis was a giant in our community, he - was a giant in our state, and we will miss him deeply.
-He was the epitome of public service"; - 959 and
+14 HR 1544/SCSFA/2 932 WHEREAS, Mr. Cullars was a person of magnanimous strengths with an unimpeachable reputation for integrity, intelligence, fairness, and kindness who brought joy and happiness 933 934 to his many friends, neighbors, and family members; and 935 WHEREAS, a dedicated community leader, Mr. Cullars served for many years on the Lincoln County Board of Education; and 936 WHEREAS, it is abundantly fitting and proper that the extraordinary life of this 937 distinguished Georgian be appropriately recognized by dedicating a road in his memory.
+938 PART LI 939 940 WHEREAS, Mr. Otis A. Brumby, Jr., long-time publisher of the Marietta Daily Journal, 941 passed away at the age of 72; and 942 WHEREAS, the Marietta resident, one of Cobb's best-known native sons, had a family pedigree that stretched back generations in the county, and he made a name for himself as 943 a prominent businessman and journalist who grew a small local paper into a thriving 944 945 conglomerate during a time when Atlanta's suburbs were beginning to expand; and 946 WHEREAS, he was a force in local politics as well, using his newspaper to promote his 947 vision of progress in Marietta, Cobb County, and this state; and working behind the scenes, 948 Mr. Brumby influenced decades of important decisions in Cobb County that drove residential 949 and commercial development and turned the county into a magnet for establishments of 950 higher learning, such as Kennesaw State University; and 951 WHEREAS, Mr. Brumby got his start in the newspaper business at the Marietta Daily Journal, working for his father and namesake as an assistant to the publisher in 1965 and 952 becoming publisher years later, and in 1969 he started the Neighbor Group of weekly 953 954 community newspapers, growing the company into a collection of 24 newspapers, two magazines, six websites, and a weekly circulation of 375,000; and 955 was a giant in our state, and we will miss him deeply.
+He was the epitome of public service";